MidanAhmed/dbkrak/README.md

 In typical software development lifecycles, test/staging environments often evolve ahead of production in terms of schema.
 However, production holds the most realistic and critical data.
 Reconciling these two environments is difficult and error-prone.

-> Kraken aims to create the "ideal test DB": **latest schema + real data** — intelligently, with full control and safety.
+> dbkrak aims to create the "ideal test DB": **latest schema + real data** — intelligently, with full control and safety.

 ---